dewarian/functional-programming-1/README.md

 ### Research Questions

-After loading some data from the Api, I used an JSON viewer extensions.
-This made it possible to look at the data with the browser instead of the commandline.
+After loading some data from the Api, I used an JSON viewer extension.
+This made it possible to look at the data through the browser instead of using the terminal.
 These are some questions I think are interesting to look further into, while looking at the dataset of the Oba.

 * How has the relationship between male and female authors in terms of publication changed over the years?